InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 Then a is changed to be b;

 Then b is changed to be the sum of the new a and temp.
-This essentially changes a and b to be the next pair of numbers in the Fibonacci sequence.
+This essentially changes a and b to be the next consecutive pair of numbers in the Fibonacci sequence.
 And thus when the for loop has looped n times the first N fibonacci numbers have been added to sum.

-NOTE: If the input is non-positive, the resulting sum will be 0.
+NOTE: On its own, if the input is non-positive, the resulting sum will be 0.
 This will be representative of summing no Fibonacci number as there is no "0th" or below Fibonacci number.

-Thus the program will reject user inputs that are non-positive.
+NOTE: The entire program will reject user inputs that are non-positive and will ask the user to input a new input.

 Lastly return the sum variable.